Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

+where $\beta$ is a nonnegative real valued constant lower than one.
+The motivation for adopting visibility constraints that leverage the Big-M method over constraints~\eqref{sclp:visibility} lies in the different structure of the MMRT formulation.
+For the MCLP, the optimization aims to maximize the observation rewards by activating coverage state decision variables $y_{tp}$, without imposing any lower bound on their value.
+Conversely, MMRT aims to minimize the duration of the longest coverage gap; therefore, for specific cases where the target is covered, MMRT is not forced to activate coverage state decision variables $y_{tp}$ equal to one if they do not belong to the longest coverage gap, hence demanding constraints on its lower bound.

-As the interest of the formulation is to minimize the MRT, new auxiliary decision variables are introduced. $\omega_{tp}$ is a nonnegative integer variable that encodes the revisit time of the constellation by counting the number of contiguous time steps where target $p$ is not covered until time step $t$.
-Constraints~\eqref{mrt:w0} initialize decision variable $\omega_{1,p}$ considering the coverage state at the first time step for each target $p$.
-If a target is covered at time step $t$, constraints~\eqref{mrt:counter_1} enforce $\omega_{tp}$ to zero.
-Alternatively, if the target is not covered, \textit{i.e.,} $y_{tp}=0$, constraints~\eqref{mrt:counter_1} are nonbinding and constraints~\eqref{mrt:counter_2} and~\eqref{mrt:counter_3} yield an equality increasing the value of $\omega_{t-1,p}$ by one.
-Further, constraints~\eqref{mrt:z_w} couple the MRT with the largest gap encoded by $\omega_{tp}$.
+We introduce decision variables $w_{tp} \in \mathbb{Z}_{\ge0}$ to count for the number of contiguous time steps where target $p$ is not covered until time step $t$, that is, the duration of the coverage gap.
+Constraints~\eqref{mrt:w0} initialize decision variables $w_{1,p}$ considering the coverage state at the first time step for each target $p$.
+If target $p$ is covered at time step $t$, constraints~\eqref{mrt:counter_1} enforce $w_{tp}=0$.
+Alternatively, if target $p$ is not covered, that is, $y_{tp}=0$, constraints~\eqref{mrt:counter_1} are nonbinding and constraints~\eqref{mrt:counter_2} and~\eqref{mrt:counter_3} yield an equality increasing the value of $w_{tp}$ by one.
+Further, constraints~\eqref{mrt:z_w} couple MRT decision variable $Z$ with the largest coverage gap encoded by $w_{tp}$, and constraints~\eqref{mrt:w} enforce the nonnegativity condition.

 In summary, the MMRT formulation is given as: